tsonglew/d1/README.md

 ## Desktop Pet Agent

-This PyQt6 desktop companion keeps a LangChain-driven pet named **Pixel** on your screen.
-Pixel chats with you, reacts to simple cues, and (optionally) taps into OpenAI models for richer banter.
-The codebase now targets Python 3.14+ and leans on its modern typing + dataclass ergonomics.
+This PySide6 desktop companion keeps a LangChain-driven duck named **Pixel** floating on your desktop.
+The translucent duck glides left and right with a looping GIF, and a click on the pet pops open the chat window where you can trade messages powered by LangChain.
+The codebase targets Python 3.14+ and leans on its modern typing + dataclass ergonomics.

 ### Getting started